Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Lynne Dawson is established as one of Britain’s most versatile and popular sopranos and enjoys a busy career which encompasses recitals, opera, concerts and recordings at the highest international level.

-Lynne Dawson’s operatic roles have included Zdenka (Chatelet), Fiordiligi (Naples), Constanze (La Monnaie), Iphigenie en Aulide (Aix-en-Provence), Gluck’s Orfeo (Nice and Barcelona), Amenaide in Rossini’s Tancredi, Händel’s Cleopatra and Pamina at the State Opera in Berlin.
+Lynne Dawson’s operatic roles have included Zdenka (Chatelet), Fiordiligi (Naples), Constanze (La Monnaie), Iphigenie en Aulide (Aix-en-Provence), Gluck’s Orfeo (Nice and Barcelona), Amenaide in Rossini’s Tancredi, G.F.
+Handel’s Cleopatra and Pamina at the State Opera in Berlin.
 Last season began with one of the principle roles in the world première performances of Elliot Carter’s opera What Next? at the Deutsche Staatsoper Berlin conducted by Daniel Barenboim with additional performances in Chicago and New York.

-Lynne Dawson has appeared with many of the world’s leading orchestras; highlights include Bach B Minor Mass (BWV 232), Brahms and Mozart Requiems at La Scala, Shéhèrazade at the Proms, Mozart Requiem and C Minor Mass at the Salzburg Festival, televised performances of St Matthew Passion (BWV 244) with the Royal Concertgebouw Orchestra as well as Beethoven Symphony No.9 and Strauss Vier letze lieder with the Leipzig Gewandhaus Orchestra.
+Lynne Dawson has appeared with many of the world’s leading orchestras; highlights include J.S.
+Bach's B Minor Mass (BWV 232), Johannes Brahms and W.A.
+Mozart Requiems at La Scala, Shéhèrazade at the Proms, W.A.
+Mozart's Requiem and C Minor Mass at the Salzburg Festival, televised performances of J.S.
+Bach's St Matthew Passion (BWV 244) with the Royal Concertgebouw Orchestra as well as L.v.
+Beethoven’s Symphony No.9 and Strauss Vier letze lieder with the Leipzig Gewandhaus Orchestra.
 In September 1997, Lynne Dawson was watched by millions world-wide on the occasion of the funeral of Diana, Princess of Wales.

-Source: Academy of Ancient Music Website; IMG Artists Website (February 2005)
+Academy of Ancient Music Website

 Contributed by

-Aryeh Oron (May 2001, April 2005)
+Aryeh Oron (May 2001, April 2005, November 2023)

 Recordings of Bach Cantatas & Other Vocal Works